Pimpinero: Blood and Oil: Production

 The film was shot in Colombia, specifically Cesar and La Guajira, in 2023.

 Release

 Promotional stills were released in August 2024.
 The trailer was released on 5 September 2024.

 The film premiered at the Toronto International Film Festival on 9 September 2024.

+Reception

+Carlos Aguilar of RogerEbert.com gave the film 2 out of 4 stars, praising cinematographer Mateo Londono for bringing "a grounded sumptuous to the visual relation between the people and the land", but criticized the film as having delved into several clichéd tropes of the genre, writing that Baiz was "more than fluent in these realms of the unlawful but struggles to craft characters and situations layered beyond superficial motivations."